 - CHECKLIST FOR 4+1 APPLICATION PROCESS

-- Review the SE 4+1 Overview to understand the complete requirements for your 4+1 program
+- Review the SE 4+1 GENERAL GUIDELINES to understand the complete requirements for your 4+1 program and the semester in which you should apply

 - Complete a Statement of Purpose (1-2 page document outlining why you want to pursue a Master’s degree)